Unchained Ranger

 Mobility

-• At 2nd level, he can choose from Canny Tumble, Disengaging Flourish, Juke, Just Out of Reach, Sidestep, and Spring Attack.
+- At 2nd level, he can choose from Canny Tumble, Disengaging Flourish, Juke, Just Out of Reach, Sidestep, Spring Attack and Wind Stance.

-• At 6th level, he can also choose from Circling Mongoose, Disengaging Shot, Improved Spring Attack, Lunge, Passing Trick, Sliding Dash and Whirlwind Attack.
+- At 6th level, he can also choose from Circling Mongoose, Disengaging Shot, Improved Sidestep, Improved Spring Attack, Lunge, Passing Trick, Sliding Dash and Whirlwind Attack.

-• At 10th level, he can also choose from Cartwheel Dodge, Combat Patrol, Counter Reflexes, Greater Spring Attack, and Parting Shot.
+- At 10th level, he can also choose from Cartwheel Dodge, Combat Patrol, Counter Reflexes, Greater Spring Attack, Lightning Stance and Parting Shot.

 Monstrous